 Let me start off by saying, I had NO CLUE how big the resort was.
 Mistake number 1. lol – it’s huge.
 My first tip before all else would be to request a room close to the water park!

-Our second day at the water park we headed towards “Coral Cove” in the back and found it to be much less crowded (it’s also specifically for littles ones).
-There are a ton of slides, bouncers, swings, activities such as basketball hoops and water tables, etc.
+Our second day at the water park we headed towards “Coral Cove” in the back and found it to be much less crowded (it’s also specifically for little ones).
+There are a ton of slides, bouncers, swings, and activities such as basketball hoops and water tables, etc.

 There’s also a Starbucks and an ice cream/sweets shop right in the lobby!
 I think the Starbucks might be new because a friend of mine who went a few years prior to us said she doesn’t remember that being there.
 Either way, I was a happy camper 🙂